spatialos/gdk-for-unity/docs/content/troubleshooting.md

 **Cause**<br/>

 This is a benign exception that is thrown when building a worker while burst compilation is turned on.
 Your worker was successfully built despite this error.
+This occurs becayse Unity's burst compiler doesn't yet fully support cross compilation (Windows to Linux ,for example).

 **Workaround**<br/>